Updated: May 11

 They’re taught how to use coping skills for dealing with different life problems – so there’s an important element of CBT training within a CBH hypnosis session.

 Can you do CBT online – can you do cognitive behavioural hypnotherapy online?

 With the recent pandemic, web-cam therapy has been thoroughly tested and researched, and has been successfully used for a wide range of talking therapies.
 Many people wonder, does hypnosis work on Zoom?
-Therapists of many modalities agree that the results are just as effective when one has talking therapy / CBT online, or conducts cognitive behavioural hypnotherapy via webcam.
-(There are ‘pros and cons’ to online and webcam CBT therapy and online hypnotherapy – we will provide a separate blog dedicated to this subject.)
+Therapists of many modalities agree that outcomes with online therapy, e.g. cognitive behavioural hypnotherapy via webcam, are similar to face-to-face.
+Read more at this link on online therapy.

 How do I find CBT near me – how do I find hypnotherapy near me?

 Go to a professional register such as REBHP, the Register for Evidence-Based Hypnotherapy.
 With this register you click on ‘find a therapist’, and do a search for your locality within the listing.
 Another useful site due to its superior search facility is the ACCPH: Therapists And Coaches Directory.
 Click on ‘Therapists and Coaches’ and click on ‘hypnotherapist’ – you can add your locality.
 (These sites are UK-centric).

 If you’d like more info, please email me on email@example.com to discuss your queries.